Variants of the Damascus inequality: Introduction

-In this paper, we address two main objectives.
-First (Section \ref{sec2}), we provide a complete answer to the question posed by Kalinin and Pankratova concerning this extension.
+In this paper, we provide a complete answer to the question posed by Kalinin and Pankratova concerning this extension.
 In fact, we introduce and fully resolve a related question in a more general setting.
-Particularly, we characterise positive integers $m$ and $n$ such that the inequality
+Particularly, we characterise positive integers $m$ and $n$ (provided in Table \ref{mainresult}) such that the inequality

 holds on the $(m-1)$-dimensional smooth constraint hypersurface